puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Integer`

 Port used by the Grafana service.
-Defaults to 3000

 Default value: `3000`